About

 At Venue

-Enjoy this investigative workshop from Aerospace Bristol where your students will build their own spectrometer.
+Enjoy this workshop from Aerospace Bristol where your students will explore different materials used to make aircrafts and create their own and test its strength.

 Load More